tylerwatt12/sdrtrunk-vce/README.md

 and `&&` versus `||` logic errors in fragment plausibility/fallback handling.
 - The Phase 2 superframe detector was also too optimistic about some sync candidates.
 It now rejects clearly implausible fragment acquisitions earlier instead of committing sync first and letting bad fragments propagate downstream.
+- Phase 2 traffic-channel state handling was also too eager to downgrade on informational MAC PDUs. `MAC_3_IDLE` and `MAC_6_HANGTIME` do not mean a live call has ended, but several handlers were treating them that way and forcing `CALL -> ACTIVE -> SQUELCH` transitions.
+Those paths now hold the call state instead of tearing audio state down between PTT bursts.
 - Phase 2 traffic channels now receive scramble parameters from Phase 1 control-channel state as early as they can, reducing the startup window where traffic-channel payloads are present before the descrambler has enough context.
 - Phase 2 audio tone metadata now suppresses short AMBE tone artifacts before they enter the emitted tone sequence.
 Brief one- or two-frame misclassifications were showing up as spurious tones; those are now held out of the committed sequence unless they persist long enough to look real.